pyericz/promise-lua/README.md

 -- Note that all the parameters after `func` are passed to the `func` as its parameters. setTimeout(milliseconds, func, ...)
 ```
 Now we generate a random integer.
-If the generated integer is even, we `resolve` with it.
+If the integer is even, we `resolve` with it.
 Otherwise, we reject it with an error message.
 ```lua
 local Promise = require 'promise'